ccbogel/QualCoder/README.md

 **Third option to run on macOS:**

-Install Wine for macOS and run a QualCoder exe - see the releases page. e.g. QualCoder-3.5.exe
+Install Wine for macOS and run a QualCoder exe - see the [releases page](https://github.com/ccbogel/QualCoder/releases). e.g. QualCoder-3.5.exe

-Wine is avaiable through: https://www.winehq.org/
+Wine is available through: https://www.winehq.org/

 ## Dependencies
 See requirements.txt file